framely/community/docs/guide/start-with-clone.md

    ::: thumbnail
    ![try it now](/images/guide/pingpong/tryitnow_icon.png)
    :::
 3. Click **Connect**.
 This may take some time as we build and deploy the chatbot to our development environment.
 Once the connection is successfully established, you can test your chatbot by typing messages in the input box at the bottom and pressing enter.
-For example, enter `ping` then the bot should ask for a location, upon getting a legit location say `Seattle`, respond with `Pong Seattle`.
+For example, enter `ping` then the chatbot should ask for a location, upon getting a legit location say `Seattle`, respond with `Pong Seattle`.
    ::: thumbnail
    ![pingpong test](/images/guide/pingpong/pingpong_test.png)
    :::